Doctor Who specials (2023): Writing

 The first special is based on the 1980 comic strip Doctor Who and the Star Beast, written by Pat Mills and John Wagner, with art by Dave Gibbons.
 "The Star Beast" features the first live-action appearances of Beep the Meep and the Wrarth Warriors.
 Davies told Empire in October 2023 that he "needed to bring Donna back into the story... which meant setting it in London, which meant something alien landing on top of London, and I automatically thought of Star Beast as the best way to tell that story".
 Davies chose to adapt from the comic due to it being "an enormously fun adventure, with an edge and a serious threat", and believed it was time "to take one of the best Doctor Who stories from another medium... and show that to millions of people".
 Davies wanted the threat to be quite simple and singular, and did not want Donna to "come across an invading army, that's going to ruin the story", which was another reason for why The Star Beast comic worked.
-He likened the story to E.T., in which a young character befriends a lost alien on Earth, describing it as "traditional".
+He likened the story to E.T.
+The Extra-Terrestrial, in which a young character befriends a lost alien on Earth, describing it as "traditional".
 Adapting an already-existing story in the franchise "never bothered" Davies as "it's [like] how there are two different versions of Human Nature", and said that "we're in an age of comic book adaptations".
 Davies maintained the main plot of the comic but entwined plot threads about the meta-crisis storyline and transgender themes.

 Davies wanted the second special to primarily focus on the Doctor and Donna, aiming to "push them to areas they haven't been, and say things they haven't said before".
 This led to the concept of a two-hander, which meant that excluding the first and last scenes, this story only featured the two main characters.
 The special serves as a character study of the Doctor and Donna.
 Davies described "Wild Blue Yonder" as simply having the Doctor and Donna arrive "on a spaceship, and they meet evil versions of themselves".
 The simplicity of this plot led to them keeping it as secret as possible prior to transmission.
 Davies admitted in The Official Doctor Who Podcast that this approach could have "had an unfortunate effect", and that the audience might have been "expecting Matt Smith and Peter Capaldi and the ghost of William Hartnell riding on the back of the Garm on board this spaceship".
 Davies also wanted this story to utilise the bigger budget, and "make the production team break out into a cold sweat"; this was applied with the use of body horror by the Not-Things and the virtual spaceship corridor.
 The story features references to the Flux and the Timeless Child, plot threads from the Thirteenth Doctor's era, as Davies was keen on acknowledging "the brilliant work [Chibnall] did and to say that's absolutely part of our history as well".